-- relation to lean tissue, which is more expensive to get a pound of gain.
-Also, older heifers eat more just to maintain their body weight. - 4.
-Use feed additives to improve weight gain.
+- 4. Use feed additives to improve weight gain.
 Bovatec or rumensin can improve weight gain by 0.1 to 0.15 lbs per day and prevent coccidiosis in younger heifers.
-The growth promotion effect of these additives can get heifers in the milking string a month earlier ... making her more quickly a profit-producing asset versus a profit-eating asset. - 5.
-Sometimes, using commodities such as corn gluten feed or soyhulls may be a cheaper alternative to a corn/soybean meal grain mix.
+The growth promotion affect of these additives can get heifers in the milking string a month earlier ... making her more quickly a profit-producing asset versus a profit-eating asset. - 5.
+Sometimes, using commodities such as corn gluten feed or soyhulls may be acheaper alternative to a corn/soybean meal grain mix.
 Commodities can and should be used to develop the most economically grain mix that complements the forages being fed.